tutorly/site/README.md

-# tutorly
+# Tutorly
 Source code for the tutorly website.
-Live now at [tutorly](https://www.tutorly.app)
+Live now at [https://www.tutorly.app](https://www.tutorly.app)

 # Website Licensing
 This website is a template from [colorlib](https://colorlib.com) that is [licensed](https://colorlib.com/wp/licence/) under a Creative